 It took me a total of ten minutes with the sprayer and then I waited an hour between the coats before re-applying.

-It did take time since I had to go into all these finer details/nooks
+It did take time since I had to go into all the little details and curves.

-Look at how shiny and pretty the handles look with just some love.
+Look at how shiny and pretty the handles look now.

-First I taped off the top part of the table at an angle.
+I taped off the top part of the coffee table at an angle.

-After taping the table I then applied a thin coat of Mod Podge.
+After taping the table I then applied a thin coat of Mod Podge or Decoupage Glue

 And from that point onwards it was just a matter of placing the sheets delicately on to that area.

 Gold Leaf is a super temperamental medium to work with and you’re going to end up with not so perfect patches and gaps but thats what adds the beauty to it.